-The intimate meeting room at Big Meadows Lodge is perfect for smaller groups of up to 35 people.
-The comfortable, chestnut-paneled space provides a conducive atmosphere for a successful agenda.
+The meeting room at Big Meadows Lodge is perfect for smaller groups of up to 35 people.
+The comfortable, chestnut-paneled space is located in the main lodge building.
 Features and amenities include:

 Skyland works with Teamlink, Inc. to create high-energy programs focusing on cohesion, communication, flexibility and problem solving.
 From 90-minute to full-day sessions, these professionally coordinated exercises combine fun and friendly competition that boost morale and productivity.